Why isn’t providing adequate mental health services a no brainer?

 Providing appropriate mental health services for people who need them should be the number one priority in health care, so why is it so hard for people with mental illness to get a fair deal?

 With unique insight into the workings of government, and lived experience of mental illness, British journalist and political aide Alastair Campbell has become a leading advocate for action on mental health in the UK.

-He will be joined by a panel of experts including Patrick McGorry (Orygen, Executive Director) and Helen Christensen (Black Dog Institute, Director and Chief Scientist) to share ideas on what can be done to improve mental health service provisions and outcomes for all Australians.
+He will be joined by a panel of experts including Helen Christensen (Black Dog Institute, Director and Chief Scientist), Patrick McGorry (Orygen, Executive Director), Christopher Pyne (ex politician) and chaired by Sarah Dingle (ABC journalist) to share ideas on what can be done to improve mental health service provisions and outcomes for all Australians.

 Presented by the UNSW Centre for Ideas and Orygen, The National Centre of Excellence in Youth Mental Health.

 UNSW Alumni & Staff – $25 + booking fees